-Regulation of the location, number and size of highway signs and potential relocation or elimination of billboards along designated scenic corridors and historic routes (as may be designated in the future) in accordance with state and federal law.
+Regulation of the location, number and size of highway signs and elimination of billboards along identified scenic and historic routes.

-- Policy 2.7.1.1 The Sign Ordinance shall include design review for signs within the foreground and background of the designated scenic corridors commensurate with the goal of scenic corridor viewshed protection. - Policy 2.7.1.2 Existing billboards within designated scenic corridors shall be considered for removal or relocation out of the corridor in accordance with state and federal law.
+- Policy 2.7.1.1 The Sign Ordinance shall include design review for signs within the foreground and background of the designated scenic corridors commensurate with the goal of scenic corridor viewshed protection. - Policy 2.7.1.2 Existing billboards within scenic corridors shall be removed or relocated out of the corridor allowing an adequate time period for billboard owners to amortize the value of their signs pursuant to an amortization schedule to be included in the Sign Ordinance.